 The petroglyph symbolizes those who have been here before us and who have left their mark

 A number of donors have made provisions for a future gift to the Western Colorado Community Foundation through their will or estate plan.
-We count over 100 members of our Legacy Society; their planned gifts are valued at close to $40 million.
+We have over 120 members of our Legacy Society; with planned gifts at an estimated value of $75 million.

 In 2011, our Board of Directors undertook a visioning and strategic planning process to chart a course for our future and define a vision for 2020.
 Six broad organizational goals for 2020 came out of this planning process: